Amplified-Information/testing/README.md

 Every transaction initiated by the user has a digital signature.

-`sig` is calculated based on the payload below.
+`sig` is calculated based on the payload below (alphabetical ordering).
 The payload to construct a sig is a subset of the fields in `PredictionIntentRequest` in `api.proto`.

 ```golang
 type ObjForSigning struct {